foroozandehgroup/NMR-EsPy/docs/content/gui/usage/setup.rst

      For the majority of entry boxes in the GUI, you will notice that the box turns red after you manually change its contents.
-This indicates that the input adhere to certain criteria (i.e. it must be a number, a valid path on your computer etc.), and it has not been validated.
+This indicates that the input must adhere to certain criteria (i.e. it must be a number, a valid path on your computer etc.), and it has not been validated.
 After you have changed the value in an entry box, press ``<Return>``.
 The entry box will then turn back to its original colour.
 If the value you